 Deep Brain Stimulation is currently used to treat severe neurological conditions such as Essential Tremor, Parkinson’s Disease, Tourettes Syndrome, and Dystonia.
 As with both TMS and ECT, DBS is considered a last resort treatment method, reserved only for those patients whom have undergone standard treatment options without seeing any benefits.
 Additionally, because DBS is still a relatively new technique, many candidates for deep brain stimulation are participants in clinical research trials.

-Due to the immense risks and invasive nature of DBS, many organizations such as Michael J. Fox’s Foundation for Parkinson’s Research are interested in the potential effectiveness for tDCS as an alternative to DBS for the treatment of a variety of diseases, such as Parkinson’s Disease (learn more here).
+Due to the immense risks and invasive nature of DBS, many organizations such as Michael J. Fox’s Foundation for Parkinson’s Research are interested in the potential effectiveness for tDCS, as an alternative to DBS, for the treatment a variety of diseases and their symptoms, such as Parkinson’s Disease (learn more here).